 Once you speak Dutch and are cleared to work in the Netherlands, you still have to find a suitable clinic.
 In the Dutch dentistry sector, there are more vacancies than candidates.
 Still, there are still a few things you should know about the job market.

 While there are many vacancies, they are not spread evenly across the country.
 More job opportunities will be available in the East and North of the country than the West, where we find the metropolitan Randstad area.
 It is important that you are flexible in terms of where in the Netherlands you’re going to work and live.
-Especially if you want to live in a city such as Amsterdam or Rotterdam, finding a good job may take longer.
+Especially if you want to live in a city such as Amsterdam or Rotterdam, finding a good job may take longer, and the salary might not be as high as in other parts of the country.

 The website of the KNMT has a comprehensive list of dentistry vacancies, but it is in Dutch only.